SondagesPro/LS-questionExtraSurvey/README.md

 1. Create you uniqId question in the first survey (title : uniqId here)
 2. Set _Other question fields for relation_ to surveyLinkSrid:{uniqId.NAOK}

-You can use any question, for example : you can use TOKEN attribute for group.
+You can use any question, for example : you can use TOKEN.

-If you don't add uniqId or use token : anybody can add new response using prefill value form url.

 ## Home page & Copyright
 - HomePage <https://extensions.sondages.pro/>